Welcome to Sunset Soaring – Radio Control Flying on Sydney’s North Shore

 Please contact us or drop in on a flying day with any queries you may have.

-New flying field weather station
+Flying field weather station

 Thanks to our video camera sharing agreement with the Ku-ring-gai Bush Fire Brigade (see below) we now have access to the live reports from a professional weather station which is located adjacent to Golden Jubilee back oval.